neo125874/Sample-APP/README.md

 Hi ,

 Thanks for your interest in the position.

 We have a Windows APP exam (C#) before interview.
 Please finish it and commit your code to GitLab before interview.

-You can create a new branch for you.
-**You may need the permission to commit and create branch, please provide your GitLab account to us.**
+Please create a new branch for your commit. **You may need the permission to commit and create branch, please provide your GitLab account to us.**

 <a name="Getting-Started"></a>